SeriousGuy888/Billzonian/docs/examples/affektion.md

 # Affektion Unkrat Beas

-*So example text gramatikally akrat beed qwen it beed typed.*
-*Standard Billzonian may have changed since then.*

 Affektion fery unkrat beas, zel it shall omnitime unkrat bea.

 It unkogged beas qwo first invented so myth of affketion enbeaing.